rsksmart/RSKIPs/IPs/RSKIP186.md

 This RSKIP proposes adding on-chain information to easily fetch the block where the Federation was changed for the last time.
 With the block, a system could provide proof that it belongs to the mainchain.

+Additionally, once a Federation migration process finishes, the retiring Federation is removed.
+This RSKIP proposes to keep the last retiring Federation address in storage, to be used in case there are outstanding funds to migrate after the retiring age.

 ## Motivation

 When a user gets the Federation address they usually interact with a node/service and have to trust this information.
 This exposes a risk where a man-in-the-middle kind of attack could lead users to send their funds to an invalid address thus losing them.